-OK, so you think Mexican music is only a bunch of tired trumpet players followed along by a group of Mariachis.
+OK, so you might think Mexican music is just a bunch of tired trumpet players blaring behind a group of boring Mariachis.
 Think again!

 Here we offer a page full of interesting rock groups, from many years ago and some more recent, from Pop-Rock, like Maná, to Progressive Rock, which most of you will not even be able to grasp ;-)